-Change-Tracking is a feature intended to allow you to view specific changes being made to objects inside the Flow system.
+Change-Tracking is a feature intended to allow you to view specific changes being made to objects inside the CloudBees CD (CloudBees Flow) system.

 These changes involve some performance overhead concerns that this article provides some perspective around.